Cairns Travel Guide

 On a backpacker budget, you’ll be staying in a hostel dorm, cooking all your meals, and taking the bus to get around.
 You’ll need to limit your drinking and stick to mostly free activities like hiking and enjoying the pool.
 If you plan on drinking, add 10-20 AUD to your daily budget.

-On a mid-range budget, you’ll be able to stay in an Airbnb or private hostel room.
-You can eat out at cheaper restaurants for most meals, enjoy a few drinks at the bar, take the occasional taxi, and do a couple of paid activities like visiting the Great Barrier Reef or going bungee jumping.
+On a mid-range budget, you’ll be able to stay in a private room, eat out at cheaper restaurants for most meals, enjoy a few drinks, take the occasional taxi, and do a couple of paid activities like visiting the Great Barrier Reef or going bungee jumping.

-On a “luxury” budget, you can stay in a hotel, eat out anywhere you want, rent a car to get around, drink more, and do as many activities as you want.
+On this luxury budget, you can stay in an upscale hotel, eat out anywhere you want, rent a car to get around, and do as many activities as you want.
 This is just the ground floor for luxury though.
 The sky is the limit!

 Cairns Travel Guide: Money-Saving Tips

 The best way to save money in Carins is to avoid taking lots of expensive tours and trips.
 If you do that, you’ll save a ton.
-But that’s part of the draw of visiting so here are some other ways to save in Cairns:
+But that’s part of the draw of visiting so I doubt you’ll do that (I wouldn’t) so here are some other ways to save money in Cairns:

 Bring a water bottle – The tap water in Cairns is safe to drink so bring a reusable water bottle to save money and lower your plastic use.
 Lifestraw makes durable water bottles with built-in filters to ensure your water is always safe and clean.